 From January through to April HMRC issues tax code notices for the upcoming tax year.

-Last year there was no notice posted out if tax changes were not major enough to warrant it - this year there are a few new additions to the tax system that mean more people will receive the tax code notice depending upon their circumstances.
+Last year there was no notice posted out if tax changes were not major enough to warrant it but the addition of a savings and dividend allowance meant these had to be incorporated.

-For the tax year starting 6 April 2016 the emergency basic tax code is set at 1100L.
-This is equivalent to the new basic personal allowance for people born after 6th April 1948 - £11,000.
+For the tax year starting 6 April 2017 the emergency basic tax code is set at 1150L.
+This is equivalent to the new basic personal allowance for people born after 6th April 1948 - £11,500.
+This means PAYE income below £221 per week (or £958 per month) is not subject to income tax.

 Taxpayers who do receive a copy of a tax coding notice, called a P2, will also see it provided to employers or pension providers.
 The notice provides tax codes, for each employment/income source, so the correct amount of tax is deducted.